Lin0x/stormpath-sdk-java/docs/source/config.rst

 Because Stormpath API Keys are always assigned to an individual person, they should never be shared with or visible to anyone else, not even other co-workers or even Stormpath employees.
 Anyone that has your API Key id and secret can alter the data in your Stormpath tenant.

-Also, it should also be noted that, while JVM System Properties are not usually visible to other developers, using System Properties for secrets and passwords can also be seen as a security risk: system property values are visible to anyone performing a process listing on a production machine (e.g. ``ps aux | grep java``).
+Also, it should also be noted that, while JVM system properties are not usually visible to other developers, using system properties for secrets and passwords can also be seen as a security risk: system property values are visible to anyone performing a process listing on a production machine (e.g. ``ps aux | grep java``).

-If you cannot rely on accessing the default ``$HOME/.stormpath/apiKey.properties`` file, Environment Variables or a different private local file (with restricted read permissions) is usually a safer alternative when defining passwords or secret values than shared files or JVM System Properties.
+If you cannot rely on accessing the default ``$HOME/.stormpath/apiKey.properties`` file, environment variables or a different private local file (with restricted read permissions) is usually a safer alternative when defining passwords or secret values than shared files or JVM system properties.

 Bean Overrides